jtoews32/scheduler/README.md

 # Making the DB persistant

 H2 was used for demonstration of persistance and is configured to run in memory.
-To test in persistance mode change and also enable console
+To test in persistance mode change the below.
+Remove ";".

 scheduler/src/main/resources/application.properties
 ```